 In an effort to respect the health rights of all students, faculty and staff, Mineral Area College has a "Smoke-Free Environment" policy.
 Smoking and chewing of tobacco are not permitted inside any buildings on the college campus, nor in the Quadrangle.
+This includes the use of electronic cigarettes inside buildings.
 Use of tobacco products is allowed in designated areas outdoors, and is not allowed within 15 feet of any building entrance nor at the Harold "Hal" Loughary Baseball Field.